Traditional Customs and Costumes in Laos: Festivals, Attire, and Religious Beliefs

 What is the difference between a Wat and a pagoda?

-A Wat is a Buddhist religious complex often including a pagoda, an altar, monk lodgings, and sometimes a sanctuary.
-The term "pagoda" is more commonly used in Vietnamese or Khmer-influenced countries, while "Wat" is typical in Thai or Lao-speaking areas.
+A Wat is a Buddhist complex that can include a pagoda, altar, monk housing, and sanctuary.
+“Pagoda” is more common in Vietnamese and Khmer contexts, while “Wat” is typical in Lao and Thai areas.